matteoicardi/LifeInChrist/Confirmation/ResourcesforConfirmation.md

 - [Saint of the Day · Calendar of Saints · Vatican News](https://www.vaticannews.va/en/saints.html)

-## Saints for Youth
+### Saints for the Youth
 Every candidate or every group can choose a saint to be their patron saint.

 These saints have been chosen as they are particularly relevant to the youth of today.
 Many of them died young or had an adventorous, sometimes usual, sometimes very unusual and special childhood and life.
 They are all very inspiring and have a lot to teach us.
 - Saint *Maria Goretti*.
 Patron saint of youth.
 She was only 11 years old when she died.
-She is a martyr of purity.
+She is a martyr of purity.[Free CTS audiobook](https://www.ctsbooks.org/cts-online/cts-audio/st-maria-goretti/)
 - (Soon to be Saint) Blessed *Pier Giorgio Frassati*.
 Patron saint of young people.
 He was a mountaineer and a social activist.
 He was a very joyful person and a very good friend.
+[Free CTS audiobook](https://www.ctsbooks.org/cts-online/cts-audio/bl-pier-giorgio-frassati/)
 - (Soon to be Saint) Blessed *Carlo Acutis*.
 Patron saint of the internet.
 He was a computer programmer and a very holy person.
 He was only 15 years old when he died.
 - Saint *Aloysius (Luigi) Gonzaga*.
 Patron saint of youth.
 He was a prince but he gave up his title to become a Jesuit.
 He was only 23 years old when he died.
 - Saint *Ignatious of Loyola*.
 Patron saint of soldiers and youth.
 He was a soldier but he gave up his sword to become a priest.
 He founded the Jesuits.